-By default, $COBDIR is set to point to the directory in which your development system is installed.
-When you run AppTrack the AS licenses that are installed are linked to this directory.
-This means that, by default, only those applications that run using the development system that is pointed to by $COBDIR can make use of the installed AS licenses.
+By default, $COBDIR is set to point to the directory in which your Development System is installed.
+When you run the asadmin program the AS Licenses that are installed are linked to this directory.
+This means that, by default, only those applications that run using the Development System that is pointed to by $COBDIR can make use of the installed AS licenses.
 If you receive an updated version of Application Server, you might want to install it to a new location so that you can continue to use the older version until you are satisfied that the new one is running correctly.
-The AS licenses that are linked to the location of the previous version of the development system, are not, by default, available for use by the newly installed development system.
+The AS Licenses that are linked to the location of the previous version of the Development System, are not, by default, available for use by the newly installed Development System.

 To link the licenses to the location of the new development system, add a line to the text file DEVASSHARE in the installation directory of the new Application Server.
 This line should specify the name of the installation directory path of the original Application Server.
 The file must have general read permissions for all users.
 If this file does not exist, create it with a text editor and give it full read permissions.

 For example, if the the original Application Server is installed in /usr/original/AS and the new Application Server is installed in /usr/new/AS, DEVASSHARE should contain the line: